The Most Important Person: Syndication

-Reactions
+Reception

 A report to the United States House of Representatives Committee on Appropriations stated that "The Most Important Person" was among a group of educational television programs that "have been widely acclaimed as being excellent programs."

 The series' theme song includes the line, "The most important person in the whole wide world is you."
 Journalist Anneli Rufus commented in her book Stuck regarding this line, "In principle, a nice heartwarming boost.
 In practice, overkill.
 A new generation was learning to look out for Number One."
 Tina Fey wrote in her book Bossypants, "Is this not the absolute worst thing you could instill in a child?
 They're the most important person?
 In the world?
 That's what they already think.
 You need to teach them the opposite."
 An Adventures in Odyssey book commented about the song, "What kind of a message is that?
 The most important person is you?
 That's not what God says.
 He wants us to think of others before ourselves."